 The reasons for the decreased frequency of side effects are unclear.

 Adjuvant ipilimumab — Ipilimumab has been approved as adjuvant therapy for patients with cutaneous high-risk melanoma.
 Efficacy results with ipilimumab in the adjuvant setting are discussed separately.
-(See "Adjuvant immunotherapy for melanoma", section on 'Ipilimumab'.)
+(See "Adjuvant therapy for cutaneous melanoma", section on 'Ipilimumab'.)

 In the European Organisation for Research and Treatment of Cancer (EORTC) 18071 trial, 951 patients were randomly assigned to either ipilimumab or placebo .
 Treatment using a dose of 10 mg/kg was associated with irAEs that were similar to those in the metastatic setting.
 Approximately 50 percent of the patients treated with ipilimumab discontinued therapy due to treatment-related adverse events, and there were five treatment-related deaths (1.1 percent) in the ipilimumab group (three due to colitis, one due to myocarditis, one due to Guillain-Barre syndrome).
 The rates of irAEs in the adjuvant setting appear similar to those in the metastatic setting using the same dose of ipilimumab, although endocrinopathies may be more frequent.

-SYSTEMIC ADVERSE EVENTS — Fatigue is among the most common side effects seen, with an estimated overall frequency of 16 to 24 percent for the anti-PD-1 and anti-PD-L1 agents and approximately 40 percent in those treated with ipilimumab .
+Fatigue — Fatigue is among the most common side effects seen, with an estimated overall frequency of 16 to 24 percent for the anti-programmed cell death receptor 1 (PD-1) and anti-programmed cell death ligand 1 (PD-L1) agents and approximately 40 percent in those treated with ipilimumab .
 However, the fatigue is generally mild, and severe fatigue is rare as a side effect of these agents.
 When fatigue is present, it is important to exclude thyroid, pituitary, and other endocrine disorders, such as primary adrenal insufficiency.
 Fever, chills, and infusion reactions have also been described, but these are also rare.

 Manifestations — Dermatologic toxicity is the most common immune-related adverse event (irAE) associated with checkpoint inhibitors (table 1).
 Approximately 50 percent of patients treated with ipilimumab will experience rash and/or pruritus, and approximately 30 to 40 percent of those treated with nivolumab or pembrolizumab will have dermatologic complications .
+Alopecia has been reported in approximately 1 to 2 percent of cases .
 For most patients, dermatologic toxicity is the earliest irAE experienced, with onset an average of 3.6 weeks after treatment initiation (figure 1) .

 Typical physical examination findings consist of a reticular, maculopapular, faintly erythematous rash on the trunk or extremities (picture 1) .
 Vitiligo is also seen commonly.
 Perivascular lymphocytic infiltrates extending deep into the dermis have been observed on histopathology .
 In one case, neutrophilic infiltration diagnostic for Sweet syndrome was seen .
 (See "Sweet syndrome (acute febrile neutrophilic dermatosis): Pathogenesis, clinical manifestations, and diagnosis".)